moggieuk/Happy-Hare/README.md

     - If `sync=0` and `servo=1`, it disengages and lifts the servo
     - If `sync=0` and `servo=0`, it only disengages the synchronization

-You can still control the gear stepper motor with the `MANUAL_STEPPER` command, however, this will only be effective if the stepper is not currently syncing with the extruder.
+Note you can still control the gear stepper motor with the `MANUAL_STEPPER` command, however, this will only be effective if the stepper is not currently syncing with the extruder.

 #### Other synchonization options
 In addition to synchronizing the gear motor to the extruder during print the same mechanism can be used to synchronize during other parts of the loading and unload process.
 Whilst these might seem like duplicates of previous partial load/unload sync movements they operate slightly more simlified manner.
 If they are all disabled, Happy Hare will operate as it did previously.
 If these options are enabled they turn off the former functionality.
 E.g. If `sync_extruder_load` is enabled it will keep the gear synchronized with the extruder for the entire loading of the extruder.<br>